Alex2262/AltairChessEngine/README.md

 - [The Bitboard Chess Engine in C Playlist](https://www.youtube.com/playlist?list=PLmN0neTso3Jxh8ZIylk74JpwfiWNI76Cs) is a great video series that I initially used to learn aspects of chess programming.
 - [Weiss](https://github.com/TerjeKir/weiss) is another great inspiration and resource.
 - The Engine Programming Discord Server for answering many of my questions.

+*All mentions above are in no particular order*

+Furthermore, thank you to all contributors and everyone who has helped to test Altair.

 Many people have helped me along the development of this chess engine.
 Without them, Altair would have never reached this stage.